shubhumjosh-eng/research-toolkit/README.md

 ## Frequently Asked Questions

 **Q: Do I need API keys?**
-A: No. Reddit, YouTube, Web Search, News, Hacker News, and Discourse all work without any keys.
-Bluesky requires a free account + app password.
+A: No. Reddit, YouTube, Web Search, News, Hacker News, Discourse, Semantic Scholar, and arXiv all work without any keys.
+Bluesky requires a free app password.
 Stack Exchange and GNews have optional free keys for higher limits.

-**Q: How long does a search take?**
+**Q: How fast is it?**
-A: ~30-90 seconds depending on depth and platform rate limits.
-Cached results return in ~4 seconds.
+A: Depth 100 takes ~8s.
+Depth 500 takes ~30s.
+All 10 platforms run in parallel via `Promise.allSettled`, so total time equals the slowest single platform, not the sum.

 **Q: Does it work on Windows/Mac/Linux?**
 A: Yes.
 Anywhere Node.js runs.
 Tested on Linux (Termux, Ubuntu, Debian), macOS, and Windows (WSL).

 **Q: What about rate limits?**
 A: The tool respects all platform rate limits with exponential backoff.
-If one source is rate-limited, it automatically falls back to alternatives (e.g., Arctic Shift → PullPush → Reddit Direct).
+Reddit has 3 fallback sources.
+Semantic Scholar retries on 429.
+If one source is down, others continue.

 **Q: Can I use it as a library?**
 A: Yes.
 Import individual sources directly: